Sterc/socialhub-DEPRECATED/README.md

 To be able to use this snippet it is necessary to create API keys for the different social media accounts you want to use.

+## Requirements
+    - PHP version 5.4.0 or higher (In order to use Facebook API);
+    - Imagesloaded JQuery plugin (included in assets folder);
+    - Masonry JQuery plugin (included in assets folder);

 ## Parameters